-In short – FTP allows you to connect directly to the server and access the files that make up your WordPress site.
-FTP enables you to edit, add, and delete information and code directly without accessing the admin interface.
+FTP lets you connect directly to the server and access the files that make up your WordPress site.
+You can edit, add, and delete files and code without going through the admin interface.
+I use it regularly when troubleshooting client sites or uploading files in bulk.

 What is FTP and why is it important?

-So, what is FTP exactly?
-File Transfer Protocol is a way to transfer data between a server and a client.
-Your site’s files are stored on the hosting company’s server, and you can use FTP to access these files from your personal computer.
+File Transfer Protocol (FTP) is a standard network protocol for transferring files between a client (your computer) and a server.
+Your site’s files are stored on the hosting company’s server, and FTP gives you direct access to them from your local machine.

-• For diagnosing and fixing common issues on your site, such as compatibility problems, Internal Server Errors, and more.
+- Diagnosing and fixing common issues such as compatibility problems, Internal Server Errors, and image upload errors.

 Using FTP Clients

-To actually connect to your server via FTP, you need to download an FTP program (FTP Client).
-This software will allow you to connect to the server and access your WordPress site files.
+To connect to your server, you need to download an FTP/SFTP client.
+This software handles the connection and lets you browse, edit, and transfer your WordPress files.

 How to use FTP to access your site files?